 Celery in cooking and its properties

-Its pronounced taste and its crunchy texture make celery just as delicious raw or cooked.
-Celery stalks can be nibbled raw and are perfect to add a crunch to your mixed salads, but cooked, they’re delicious, too, fried in a pan with butter for instance, and all the while ensuring that you’re tanking up on energy.
+Its strong taste and crunchy texture make celery just as delicious raw or cooked.
+Rinse stalks in clean water and nibble away!
+They’re perfect to add a crunch to your mixed salads.
+Cooked, they’re delicious, too.
+For instance, you can fry them in a pan with butter.
+However you savor them, you’re tanking up on energy.

 Celery nutritional content